 We have granted to our employees RSUs and PSUs pursuant to our LTIP and CSUP.
 These grants generally entitle the holder to receive one subordinate voting share or, at our discretion, the cash equivalent of the market value of a subordinate voting share at the date of vesting.
 We have the option to satisfy the delivery of shares upon vesting of the awards by purchasing subordinate voting shares in the open market or by settling such awards in cash.
 Under one of these plans, we also have the option to satisfy the delivery of shares by issuing subordinate voting shares from treasury, subject to certain limits.
 We have generally settled these awards with subordinate voting shares purchased in the open market by a trustee, or by issuing subordinate voting shares from treasury.
 However, under certain circumstances, we have also cash-settled certain awards upon vesting (see below).
 We amortize the grant date fair value of RSUs and PSUs to expense over the vesting period.
 The number of PSUs that will actually vest will vary from 0 to the amount set forth in the table below as outstanding on December 31, 2014 (representing the maximum potential payout) depending on the level of achievement of the relevant performance conditions.
-The following table outlines the RSU and PSUs that vested.
+The following table outlines the RSU and PSU transactions during the years indicated.
+As of December 31, 2014, none of the outstanding RSUs or PSUs had vested.